ajaxxxxxxxx/ajaxxxxxxxx.github.io/_02InstallGuide/4-TTW-Installation.md

+---
+layout: default
+title: TTW Installation
+nav_order: 4
+description: How to Install Tale of Two Wastelands
+---

 ## **TTW Installation**

 - **While Wabbajack is going you can begin the TTW installation process.
 Download the [TTW 3.3.2 Installer](https://taleoftwowastelands.com/dl)**